By Vince Gordon

 In Carl Perkins’ later years he played a G&L Broadcaster (renamed ASAT Special in '85) strung with Dean Markley Blue Steel 9-42's strings.
 This was reportedly his ultimate favorite guitar.
 His preferred amp and rider requirement was the ‘66 Fender Twin and the Fender Pro Reverb.

-Among Carl Perkins' other guitars were (You can see them all in the gallery):
+Among Carl Perkins' other guitars were:

 "He changed guitars several times looking for a sound and a look.
 No guitar up until he got the G & L ever really suited him in my opinion.
 He would use different guitars for different sounds.